AndreSantos03/AndreSantos03-Y2S1-SoftwareDesignAndTestingLaboratory/README.md

 ## LDTS_<08><05> - <Uno>

 >For this project, we decided to create the famous game of Uno.
-We are in the battle against the CPU and each player has the ability to create
+We are in the battle against the CPU where the first one to play all of their cards wins.
+Each card played must have the same color or numbers as the one thats's on top of stack of played cards or is must be a black color card.
+There are cards with special abbilities such as Block, Draw 2, Draw 4, Reverse and Change Color.